aws/aws-parallelcluster/docs/getting_started.rst

   $ sudo pip install --upgrade aws-parallelcluster

-**Please remember to check that the existing configuration is compatible with the version of ParallelCluster being installed.**
+**Verify compatibility of the existing configuration with the new version of ParallelCluster being installed!**

 .. _getting_started_configuring_parallelcluster: